Eden: Why? Why did my father kill [her]?! Doesn't even my father... make mistakes?

 open/close all folders

 - The Gotei 13 is supposed to carry out the will of the Central 46 without question and even the captains are forbidden from questioning the Central 46's decisions; going against their decisions is treason.
 This is why Aizen masquerades as the Central 46 when ordering Rukia's execution and why Yamamoto is so angry with Ukitake and Kyouraku's disobedience.
 This is also the reason Byakuya gives Ichigo in response to the latter's question about why he's willing to support his sister's execution, although it is eventually revealed that this isn't the full truth.

 - Berserk: This is the general sentiment among the first Band of the Hawk, helped by the fact that (at that point) Griffith's invincible tactics and swordsmanship still have yet to be proven wrong.
 It all goes to hell when Guts sticks to his original plan of leaving the Hawks, beating Griffith to do so.
 Griffith is so distraught that one of his men could actually leave him, he sleeps with the King's daughter, which gets him arrested and put to the torture and the whole Band of the Hawk declared outlaw.
-Griffith's Moral Event Horizon comes when, after the remaining Hawks have rescued him, still hoping he can be returned as he was, he sacrifices everyone without remorse for personal power.
+Griffith's Moral Event Horizon comes when, after the remaining Hawks have rescued him, still hoping he can be returned as he was, he sacrifices everyone to the Godhand without remorse for personal power.

 - In Aliens vs. Predator: Requiem, when soldiers are sent to evacuate the town, one character points out that the soldiers are leading them further into the town meaning they are likely going to nuke the place.
 Another character's response?
 "The government wouldn't lie to us!"
 Much revelry was had in theaters.

 - Lampshaded in Monty Python's Life of Brian: